palashcse2k8/spring-boot/README.md

-This repository will be used for learining Java Spring Boot
+This repository will be used for learning Java Spring Boot